Introduction To Computational Media

 - Create a dynamic application.
 You can continue to elaborate on last week's assignment or you can create something new.
 Some possibilities include: using mouse position to change colors, using loops to make shapes shrink and grow, and using conditional statements to make shapes bounce around the screen.
 Start by working in pairs- your partner is listed on the homework wiki.
 You can post the assignment together or continue to develop it on your own.
-(This is Exercise 5-10 from Shiff's book).
 Your pairings were generated with this code.

 Week 3- Modularity: Functions and Objects

 - Clean up your code (Reduce, Reuse, Recycle)

 - Encapsulation of Complexity

 - Passing Parameter Values

 - Chapters 4-5 from Getting Started with Processing